JolisNzamb21st/Data-science-corner/README.md

 # Data-science-corner
-This is the first notebook that give a brief overview of data sciences tools
+This is my first notebook which gives a brief overview of data science tools